 The phonathon gives students the opportunity to connect with alumni, parents, and friends of the university as they update contact information and raise funds for Transylvania’s Annual Fund.

-Parents, siblings, and grandparents are invited to visit the campus the first weekend in November for a variety of sports, academic, and cultural activities.
+Parents, siblings, and grandparents are invited to visit the campus each fall for a variety of sports, academic, and cultural activities.
+When the schedule is set, you'll be able to find all the details on the Family Weekend page.
 Please make reservations for your overnight accommodations as soon as possible.
 List of local hotels for family visits.

 Grandparents are part of our "Transy family."
 They will receive an invitation to Family Weekend and copies of the Transylvania University magazine.
-Grandparents are welcome to attend concerts, lectures, and sporting events.
-They also have the opportunity to support the Parents Fund that benefits the J. Douglas Gay Jr./Frances Carrick Thomas Library.
+Of course, grandparents are always welcome on campus for concerts, lectures, and sporting events.
+We also hope that, once they see how the Transylvania experience is benefiting their grandchildren, they'll consider supporting the university by contributing to the Annual Fund.

 The Career Development Center helps students gather information about career opportunities and graduate schools.
 One of the most effective methods for conducting this research is through meeting professionals from various occupational fields, either in the workplace or on campus.
 If you can provide job opportunity information for Transylvania students, please contact Susan Rayer, director of career development.